When worn correctly, both Bluetooth and wired earbuds offer a lightweight and comfortable way to listen…

-Huagasion’s EMF Blocker claims to work using negative ion technology.
-After being applied to the back of your device, negative ions neutralize the positive ions that are produced by the phone.
+EMF Pro’s EMF Blocker claims to work using a combination of gold, jade, and far-infrared NANO technology.
+After being applied to the back of your device, the sticker is said to reduce the effects of RF-EMF radiation.
 These stickers will work when applied to any make or model of phone, and they can even be applied to the side of a computer or the bottom of your laptop.

 Earthcalm’s Quantum anti-radiation sticker claims to offer EMF protection for phones and other wireless devices, including computers, gaming consoles, and smart meters.
 If you’ve been on this site for a while, you know how huge smart meter radiation is.
 That claim alone is enough to warrant looking into this product a bit further.

 The Quantum uses something Earthcalm refers to as Mirror Resonance Technology (MRT).
 MRT is supposed to work by amplifying certain frequencies in the environment.
 When our bodies pick up on those frequencies, it helps counteract the bad effects from harmful frequencies.